Generalized Discrete Diffusion with Self-Correction: Self-Correcting Discrete Diffusion Model

-\textbf{Forward Process in Continuous Time.}\quad The discrete-time Markov chain introduced above can be extended to continuous time via a continuous-time Markov chain (CTMC) model.
+\paragraph{Forward Process in Continuous Time.} The discrete-time Markov chain introduced above can be extended to continuous time via a continuous-time Markov chain (CTMC) model.
 Although deriving SCDD doesn't require CTMC theory, we include this analysis for the sake of completeness.
-Moreover, when we borrow the forward transition rate concept, we obtain a better interpretation of the advantages of our model.
-As before, we assume that $\gamma_t$ and $\rho_t$ are differentiable, decreasing functions on the interval $[0,1]$.
+Moreover, when we borrow the forward transition rate concept, we obtain a better interpretation of the noise schedules of our model.
+As before, we assume that $\gamma_t$ and $\rho_t$ are differentiable, decreasing functions of time $t\in[0,1]$.